 How to count certain elements in an array

-To count certain elements in the array in JavaScript, use the for loop and array.length property.
+To count certain elements in the array in JavaScript, you can use the “filter()” function with the length property.

 const arr = [11, 21, 19, 21, 46]